bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO delay un-boosting boosted turrets until they finish their folding animation --      (but also somehow prevent them from using their expanded range in the meanwhile)

+-- TODO 2-4 second "yellow light" period to allow units to hide from the spotlight before they're fully spotted

 -- TODO energy cost